KhronosGroup/OpenXR-Tutorials/tutorial/6-next-steps.rst

 	:dedent: 8
 	:emphasize-lines: 10, 11, 15

-When setting up the rendering code in ``RenderLayer()``, there's no need to repeat the rendering code per eye view; instead, we call :openxr_ref:`xrAcquireSwapchainImage` and :openxr_ref:`xrWaitSwapchainImage` for both the color and depth swapchains to get the next 2D array image from them.
+In ``RenderLayer()``, there's no need to repeat the rendering code per eye view; instead, we call :openxr_ref:`xrAcquireSwapchainImage` and :openxr_ref:`xrWaitSwapchainImage` for both the color and depth swapchains to get the next 2D array image from them.
 We are still required to submit an :openxr_ref:`XrCompositionLayerProjectionView` structure for each view in the system, but in the :openxr_ref:`XrSwapchainSubImage` we can set the ``imageArrayIndex`` to specify which layer of the swapchain image we wish to associate with that view.
 So in the case of stereo rendering, it would be ``0`` for left and ``1`` for right eye views.
 We attach our 2D array image as a render target/color attachment for the pixel/fragment shader to write to.

 .. literalinclude:: ../Chapter6_1_Multiview/Chapter6/main.cpp
 	:language: cpp